ryanatkn/gro/src/lib/docs/publish.md

 # TODO include a `git commit` flag or default behavior, maybe `gro changeset "message"`
 ```

-Optionally configure and install a custom changelog package
+After initing, optionally configure and install a custom changelog package
 in the `"changelog"` property of the newly created `.changeset/config.json`:

 ```diff